Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Both restaurants offer à la carte menu as well as a buffet.

-Experienced Turkish chefs prepare traditional flatbread pides, a dozen types of chicken, lamb, and beef kebabs, and other grills.
+Experienced Turkish chefs prepare traditional flatbread pides, a dozen types of chicken, lamb, beef kebabs, and other grills.

 Gulluoglu’s sweet counter is the star attraction, with a range of desserts mostly imported from Turkey, while their world-famous baklavas are made fresh in-house.